payal-kanani/hackathon-car-price-analysis/README.md

 - Bias could exist in sampling (used cars from a specific market), and results are interpreted with this in mind.

 ## Dashboard Design
+We used PowerBI to build a dashboard.
+To review the dashboard, please download the .pbix file from the [# dashboard] folder and open it locally on your system.

 **Main Dashboard Features:**
 - KPI Cards (Avg price, Avg horsepower, Avg citympg, Avg highwaympg)
 - Column Chart: Average Price by Brand